The number of deaths among Lilly Lake residents

 These stages are not a rigid framework.
 Grieving is like a roller

 coaster with many highs and lows.
-You may go back and forth between
+You may go back and forth

+and longer.
 They'll become less severe as time passes.
-You may feel as if you're
+You may

-going crazy or in a bad dream.
-You may question your religious beliefs.
+feel as if you're going crazy or in a bad dream.
+You may question

-You may experience shock, disbelief, intense sadness, guilt, anger,
+your religious beliefs.
+You may experience shock, disbelief,

-fear, anxiety, and physical symptoms like insomnia.
+symptoms like insomnia.

 The most important factor in healing is to have someone to talk to.
 Sharing your loss and connecting to others will help you heal.